Ralph Ahn: Career

 After World War II, Ahn was influenced by his elder brother, Philip Ahn, one of the first Asian American actors, and became an actor.
 He made his film debut in Battle Circus (1953), in which he played a Korean prisoner.
 He appeared in Mission Over Korea later that same year, and had minor roles in Prisoner of War (starring alongside Ronald Reagan) and The Bamboo Prison the following year.
 Ahn also opened a restaurant with his family in 1954, which served Cantonese food due to the lack of demand for Korean cuisine at the time.
 He later featured in Battle Hymn (1957), Confessions of an Opium Eater (1962), and The Hook (1963).
-During a four-year hiatus from acting between 1964 and 1968, Ahn taught business math and served as head coach of the varsity football team at Bishop Alemany High School in Mission Hills.
+During a four-year hiatus from acting between 1964 and 1968, Ahn taught business math, and served as head coach of the varsity football team at Bishop Alemany High School in Mission Hills.

 After the death of his wife, Ahn stopped teaching and returned to manage the family restaurant.
 He resumed his acting career in 1988, starring in It Takes Two, as well as The Golden Girls series.
 He gained national recognition as an actor in 2012 when he began portraying the recurring character Tran in season 2 of New Girl.
 He continued to portray the character until the show ended in 2018.

 On January 1, 2017, Ahn welcomed the cast members of the popular South Korean variety show Infinite Challenge to Los Angeles as a representative of the Korean-American community.
 In March of the same year, he spoke at a ceremony in Riverside, California, honoring Pachappa Camp as the first Korean settlement in the US.

 Personal life

-Ahn was married to his wife until her death in 1969.
+Ahn was married to his wife, Rita, until her death in 1967.
 Together, they had two daughters.
 She also had three sons from a previous marriage.

+Death

 Ahn died in Los Angeles on February 26, 2022, at the age of 95.
 He had been hospitalized with an unspecified illness prior to his death.